sfelf/paper_streets/README.md

 Modify the function `count_paper_streets` in solution.py to return the number of paper street groups.

 ###Tests
-A test suite is included.
+A test penthouse is included.
 Use `python -m unittest tests` to run it.
 Look to the test output for examples.

 ###Environment
 Your code will be run on either Python 2.7.6 or 3.5.1 with Numpy installed.
 Our test runner tries Python 2 first, then 3 if there's a failure.